Virginia Beach Shooting Survivor Says Victim Laid Down His Life To Save Colleagues

 Police officials on Saturday told reporters that Craddock was an active government employee.
 But Dewar said it was well known among her and her colleagues that he had put in his two-week notice shortly before the shooting spree.

-Yet as authorities search for a possible motive, Dewar herself remains perplexed about her former colleague-turned-mass shooting suspect, something, to her, that had no noticeable warning signs.
+Yet as authorities search for a possible motive, Dewar herself remains perplexed about her former colleague-turned-mass shooting suspect — something, to her, that had no noticeable warning signs.
 His demeanor was the opposite of suspicious, she said.
-He seemed well-adjusted and a bit introverted by nature, but never the subject of office drama or tension.
+He seemed well adjusted and a bit introverted by nature but never the subject of office drama or tension.

-"He was very well-dressed.
+"He was very well dressed.
 He was soft-spoken," she said.
-"If he had a gun behind his back, and he walked up to me, I would've gone up to talk to him," she said.
+"If he had a gun behind his back and he walked up to me, I would've gone up to talk to him," she said.
 "I would have no way of knowing."

 That image washed away in a terrifying fashion on Friday.
-She said during his shootout, which eventually ended with police killing him in a gun fight, the gunman didn't say anything.
+She said that during his shootout, which eventually ended with police killing him in a gunfight, the gunman didn't say anything.

 "Not one word mentioned from his mouth," she said.
 "It was like he was methodical.
 He had a plan.
 And he executed it out.
 He knew exactly what he was doing and where he was going."

-The municipal building that's now a crime scene being investigated by the Federal Bureau of Investigation was open to the public.
+The municipal building, which is now a crime scene being investigated by the FBI, was open to the public.
 All the shooter needed to gain access to his office space was his security pass, just like any other civil servant on the government campus.

 City police officials said there is no plan in place yet to beef up security throughout the complex.

-To Dewar, who watched some of her closest friends die from bullets and nearly lost her own life in the chaos, that is not an acceptable position.
+To Dewar, who watched some of her closest friends die from bullets and who nearly lost her own life in the chaos, that is not an acceptable position.

 "Right now I feel that every city office should have metal detector doors," Dewar said.
 "They should have security guards.
 I would be happy to go through a search every single day if it kept from this ever happening again."